q-g-j/TkBattleship/README.md

 This is a practice project to implement the MVC pattern in a TKinter application while following some OOP related principles.
 It uses the event aggregator pattern for state change notifications between the models, the views and the controller.

-I added a dependency injection service which allows for registering class instances and resolve them via constructor injection.
+I have added a dependency injection service which allows for registering class instances and resolving them via constructor injection.

-#### DI usage:
+#### Dependency Injection usage example:
 **Controller:**
 ```py
 def __init__(self, root: Tk) -> None: